fangzhzh/leetcode/systemDesign/mobileSystemDesign.md

 		* especially Persian
 	* offline
 	* phone/tablet
-* Testability
-	* CI automation test
-	* do we have QA already?
-	* do they have related experiences?
-	* do need training?

 * Scalability/Performance
 	*  scalability of our team
 		* how many team do we have involving this feature